 The Seventh Sin, Disrelish:

-Nothing to disrelish within the musical spectrum of Isolirion, and their album Outer Heaven.
+Nothing to disrelish within the musical spectrum of Isolirion and their Outer Heaven album.
+Therefore, this concludes Isolirion and their Outer Heaven album.

 10. Studio 2